TheJumpyWizard/multitask/README.md

 This script connects to two remote servers, updates the packages, and installs the nginx and python3 packages on both servers concurrently using the run_tasks_on_servers function.

 ### Testing
-Async Script comes with a test suite that can be run using the unittest module.
+Multitask comes with a test suite that can be run using the unittest module.
 To run the tests, simply execute the following command in your terminal:

 ```
 python -m unittest discover tests